enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 * There are two previous levels with less difficulty, I would recommend to take a look at the challenges or write-ups first of reading this one
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
 We do not need to bypass all of them but get the flag
 * The Android phone does not need to be rooted.
 If rooted, root checks should be overcome as well
 * The native layer is where important code is executed.
-Do not be distracted with the Java bytecode (`Dalvik`)
+Do not be distracted with the Java bytecode
 * Static reverse engineering is enough to obtain the secrets to pass the string verification.
 Therefore, all security checks do not need to be circumvented
 * Dynamic binary instrumentation is not required although it could help to speed up the flag extraction.
 This write-up does not utilize this technique
 * `Hex-rays` decompiler was used due to the quick decompilation of ARM code.
 However, `radare2` can also do a great job when disassembling ARM code.